 Robert T. Kiyosaki

-I offer a free 15 minutes telephone consultation followed by an initial face-to-face assessment for £50.
+I offer a free 15 minutes telephone consultation followed by an initial Zoom assessment of up to an hour for £55.

 These appointments will give us an opportunity to discuss what’s brought you to therapy, what you’re looking to get out of it and any questions you may have.